JeremyRubin/pleb.fi/content/events/austin.md

 build and showcase innovative ideas for the bitcoin ecosystem. don't have any ideas or friends? the workshops on saturday will surely inspire.

-there will be prizes! $5000 to the top team, and a bevy of category prizes too. no cheating allowed -- while it's OK if your submission is part of a larger project or ecosystem (e.g., you are a c-lightning Dev and you build something in c-lightning), the point is to try out new things and explore. there's no [firm rule](https://en.wikipedia.org/wiki/I_know_it_when_I_see_it) here -- we'll know cheating when we see it, and disqualify. when in doubt, ask an organizer if your project is in the spirit of the event.
+there will be prizes! $5000+cowboy boots to the top team, and a bevy of category prizes too.

+no cheating allowed -- while it's OK if your submission is part of a larger project or ecosystem (e.g., you are a c-lightning Dev and you build something in c-lightning), the point is to try out new things and explore. there's no [firm rule](https://en.wikipedia.org/wiki/I_know_it_when_I_see_it) here -- we'll know cheating when we see it, and disqualify at our discretion. when in doubt, ask an organizer if your project is in the spirit of the event.

+we love teams; but we also love to see lots of projects. to strike the right balance, teams may have up to 3 attendees.

+to make the event more inclusive, you can also have a 'remote only' +1 teammate, just let us know in advance who they are. in the spirit of getting real remote participants, we encourage remotes to be e.g. 2 hours+ away from austin (if you see them during the event in person it's a disqualifier). interested in being a remote hacker? either ask your friends attending or [sign up](https://forms.gle/pLbozeJTXuz6kpTdA) to share your info with teams.

 ## why are you charging money? not cool.
 organizing events is hard. charging admission serves a few purposes: 1) we want